Skip to content

 }

-Use the accessToken in the Authorization: Bearer TOKEN header.
+Use the accessToken in the Authorization: Bearer TOKEN header along with the X-STOREFRONT-KEY .

 Token Verification